tos-kamiya/paracom/README.md

-# Paracom
+# pilcrow

-**Paracom** is a command-line tool that uses a Large Language Model (LLM) to recompose paragraphs from conversation transcripts.
+**pilcrow** is a command-line tool that uses a Large Language Model (LLM) to recompose paragraphs from conversation transcripts.
 It detects the starting points of new paragraphs within a transcript and inserts blank lines to restructure the text into coherent paragraphs.

-Paracom was developed out of a need to improve the readability of audio transcript files.
+pilcrow was developed out of a need to improve the readability of audio transcript files.
 Often, conversation transcripts can be difficult to navigate because they lack proper paragraph breaks.

 ## Features